saulloallves/treinamento/SUPABASE_MIGRATION_PLAN.md

 -- Alunos podem registrar sua própria presença
-CREATE POLICY "Students can register own attendance" ON public.attendance FOR INSERT
+CREATE POLICY "Students can register own attendance" ON treinamento.attendance FOR INSERT
   WITH CHECK (
     EXISTS (
-      SELECT 1 FROM public.enrollments e
+      SELECT 1 FROM treinamento.enrollments e
       WHERE e.id = enrollment_id
         AND e.user_id = auth.uid()
     )